Shrestha Bangali

-Shrestha Bangali is a 2017 Indian Bengali language dramedy film based on a novel by Shaktipada Rajguru and directed by Swapan Saha and starring Supratim Ghosh, Ulka Gupta, Laboni Sarkar, Rajpal Yadav, Shakti Kapoor and Rajatabha Dutta in important roles.
+Shrestha Bangali is a 2017 Indian Bengali language dramedy film based on a novel by Shaktipada Rajguru, directed by Swapan Saha and starring Ulka Gupta, Laboni Sarkar, Rajpal Yadav, Shakti Kapoor and Rajatabha Dutta in important roles.

 Plot

-The story is about the inhabitants of Chitmahal, a land near the Indo-Bangladesh border, they are neglected by the government, Kesto Master (Rajpal Yadav) who lives in the village tries to better their plight how he does it is the rest of the story.
+The story is about the inhabitants of Chitmahal, a land near the Indo-Bangladesh border, neglected by the government.
+Kesto Master (Rajpal Yadav) who lives in the village tries to better their plight.
+How he does it is the rest of the story.